 What is "Your Email Is Out Of Date Email Scam"?

-Typically, cyber criminals behind phishing emails like this one attempt to deceive individuals into providing sensitive information.
-For example, personally identifiable information, banking, credit card details, login credentials (usernames, passwords), etc. In this particular case cyber criminals seek to trick recipients into providing their Microsoft Office (Office 365) login credentials.
+Typically, cyber criminals behind phishing emails such as this attempt to deceive individuals into providing sensitive information.
+For example, personally identifiable information, banking, credit card details, login credentials (usernames, passwords), etc. In this particular case, cyber criminals seek to trick recipients into providing their Microsoft Office (Office 365) login credentials.

 |Name||Your Email Is Out Of Date Email Scam|

 |Threat Type||Phishing, Scam, Social Engineering, Fraud.|

 |Fake Claim||Email account is out of date and needs to be updated within 24 hours.|